psathyrella/partis/manual.md

 | `--initial-germline-dir <dir>`| simulate with the germline set in `<dir>`, instead of the one from --parameter-dir
 | `--only-genes <gene-list>`    | restrict the germline set to `<gene-list>`, specified as a colon-separated list of genes, for instance `IGHV3-53*03:IGHJ3*02` (any regions that have no genes in the list, like the D region in this example, will be unrestricted).

-You can also direct partis to generate an entirely synthetic germline set with `--generate-germline-set` (use --help to see default values):
+Instead of modifying an existing per-sample germline set with the options above, you can also direct partis to generate the germline set by choosing genes from an existing species-wide set with `--generate-germline-set` (use --help to see default values).
+The species-wide germline set defaults to the imgt set, but can be set with `--initial-germline-dir`.

 | option                                 | description
 |----------------------------------------|-----------------------------------------------------------------
-| `--generate-germline-set`              | generate a realistic germline set from scratch, rather than mimicing an existing germline set (`--rearrange-from-scratch` must also be set)
+| `--generate-germline-set`              | generate a realistic germline set from scratch, rather than mimicking an existing germline set (`--rearrange-from-scratch` must also be set)
 | `--n-genes-per-region <m:n:q>`         | number of genes to choose for each of the V, D, and J regions (colon-separated list ordered like v:d:j)
 | `--n-sim-alleles-per-gene <stuff>`     | mean number of alleles to choose for each gene, for each region (colon-separated list, e.g. '1.3:1.2:1.1' will choose either 1 or 2 alleles for each gene with the proper probabilities such that the mean alleles per gene is 1.3 for V, 1.2 for D, and 1.1 for J)
 | `--min-sim-allele-prevalence-freq <f>` | minimum prevalence ratio between any two alleles in the germline set.
 I.e., the prevalence for each allele is chosen such that the ratio of any two is between `<f>` and 1